 The title "Round Square" is derived from a seventeenth century building at Gordonstoun School in Scotland, where a group of schools founded by Kurt Hahn, his colleagues and pupils, met in 1967.
 They were there to form an alliance of schools, to work on aid projects for those in need; they were brought together by Jocelin Winthrop Young, and chaired by the former King Constantine of the Hellenes.
 Dr. Hahn did not wish his name to be affixed to the organization, so the building in which they met gave its name instead, hence the "Round Square".

 An annual Conference of the schools meets at a member school and is attended by Heads, Staff, Pupils and Governors, and provides a forum for the exchange of views and experience, and for the initiation and development of projects.

 Member schools arrange exchange visits for pupils and teachers and undertake aid projects in places such as India, Kenya, Hungary, and Russia and the United States.

 Hahn was born into a cultured Jewish family in Berlin 1886.
 He was a natural, gifted teacher and in the summers of his youth he would gather his friends in the family summer house pavilion and read them tales of historic adventure.
 Often he led them on long hikes over rough terrain.

-After studying at Oxford University, Hahn returned to Germany just before World War1.
-After the war Hahn founded Salem school in Germany, but was forced to leave the school and country because of his stance and comments against Nazism in 1933.
-Hahn retreated as a refugee to Scotland where he founded Gordonstoun School in April 1934.
+After studying at Oxford University, Hahn returned to Germany just before World WarI.
+After the war Hahn founded Salem School in Germany, but was forced to leave the school and country because of his stance and comments against Nazism in 1933.
+Hahn retreated as a refugee to Scotland where he founded Gordonstoun School in April, 1934.

-Through Hahn's influence on British education, and his desire to foster physical fitness, enterprise, tenacity, and compassion in the country's youth, Hahn formed Outward Bound in 1941.
+Through Hahn's influence on British education, and his desire to foster physical fitness, enterprise, tenacity and compassion in the youth of the country's, Hahn formed Outward Bound in 1941.

 The Seven Laws of Salem (The First Hahnian School)